ORDER YOUR BIRTH CERTIFICATE ONLINE

 The certificate of live birth is a document first registered by the hospital to prove that a baby was born.
 It includes the key details about the infant and their parents and is normally completed by a member of staff at the hospital.

 It is necessary for the hospital to send the certificate of live birth to the local clerk or county recording office near where the birth took place.
 This allows a birth certificate to be issued.

 The birth certificate on the other hand is an identifying document and a vital record.
-It is created by your local state once your birth of your newborn has been confirmed and properly registered.
+It is created by your local state once the birth of your newborn is confirmed and properly registered.

-Homebirths are commonly chosen by expectant mothers.
-When this is the case a midwife or other medical professional will usually be present to help in case of complications.
+Expectant mothers commonly choose home births.
+When this is the case, a midwife or other medical professional will usually be present to help in case of complications.

 If you’re planning a home birth the midwife or physician will be able to register the baby for you.
 This can take some of the bureaucratic burdens off the new parents.

-In the event, a medical professional is not present, the parents will need to register the baby themselves.
+In the event that a medical professional is not present, the parents will need to register the baby themselves.
 This must be done within 10 days of the child’s birth.

-Registering your child is often required by law in many states and, beyond that, it is important so that newborn children can properly access local and national services.
+Registering your child is often required by law in many states and, beyond that, it is important so that newborn child can properly access local and national services.

-Firstly, registering your baby can prove essential if you want to add your newborn to your insurance coverage.
-To do this you’ll need to provide their birth certificate and social security number and these can only be accessed if your baby has been recorded by your state.
+Registering your baby can prove essential if you want to add your newborn to your insurance coverage.
+To do this you’ll need to provide their birth certificate and social security number, and these can only be accessed if your baby has been recorded by your state.

-In addition to this, once the birth has been registered and a birth certificate issued your child will be able to do the following throughout their life:
+Once the birth has been registered and a birth certificate issued, your child will be able to do the following with the document: